 Before enrolling, students must successfully complete one of the HiLite's prerequisite courses -- Newspaper 1-2 and/or Visual Journalism I and/or II - and then fill out an application during the spring for approval for the following school year.
-This course, comparable to an honors course in other departments, requires dedication and commitment, but, as students will attest, the hard work pays off.
+As students advance through the staff levels, opportunities for advancement in leadership become available.
+Student leadership is a necessary and helpful component of the successful newspaper staff.
+Second and third year staff classes carry a weighted credit and simulate a professional working environment.